pychop: Emulating Low-Precision Arithmetic in Numerical Methods and Neural Networks: Simulations

 For the classification task here, SQNR is used to measure the fidelity of the final logits; we use the original FP32 model and the quantized model to perform full forward propagation on the entire test set and collect all logits for SQNR evaluation.
-In all datasets, deterministic rounding gives a higher average SQNR than stochastic rounding.
-This trend is consistent with what we observe in accuracy: on average, deterministic rounding performs slightly better than stochastic rounding.
-For medium- to high-precision floating-point formats (bf16, fp16, tf32, and fp32), the choice of rounding strategy has little to no impact on the final performance.
-In contrast, under low-precision formats such as e4m3 and e5m2, rounding to nearest in the deterministic setting generally achieves slightly better accuracy than stochastic rounding.
+In all datasets, {round-to-nearest deterministic rounding gives the highest average SQNR among individual rounding modes, and Round up and Round down severely reduce SQNR.} This trend is consistent with what we observe in accuracy: {the robust modes are Round to nearest, Round toward zero, and proportional stochastic rounding, whereas directed deterministic rounding performs much worse on average.} For medium- to high-precision floating-point formats (bf16, fp16, tf32, and fp32), the choice of rounding strategy has little to no impact on the final performance.
+In contrast, under low-precision formats such as e4m3 and e5m2, rounding to nearest in the deterministic setting {is generally competitive with stochastic rounding rather than consistently better; proportional stochastic rounding often improves e4m3, while round-to-nearest remains stronger for e5m2 on complex datasets}.
 Moreover, Round up and Round down modes exhibit severe performance degradation at these low precisions.
 Stochastic rounding with a uniform scheme also appears less stable on more complex datasets.
-Together with \figurename~\ref{fig:rounding_impact_weight_mse_sqrn}, which depicts the Weight MSE in \eqref{eq:mse} and the SQRN effect on accuracy, we can observe that the rounding errors measured by SQRN and MSE directly affect accuracy, and that MSE is the primary factor.
-Additionally, as long as SQRN is slightly above zero, accuracy increases significantly; beyond that, further increases in SQRN yield diminishing marginal gains in accuracy.
+Together with \figurename~\ref{fig:rounding_impact_weight_mse_sqrn}, which depicts the Weight MSE in \eqref{eq:mse} and the {SQNR} effect on accuracy, we can observe that the rounding errors measured by {SQNR} and MSE directly affect accuracy, and that MSE is the primary factor.
+Additionally, {once SQNR moves out of the negative or near-zero regime and MSE is controlled,} accuracy increases significantly; beyond {moderate SQNR levels}, further increases in {SQNR} yield diminishing marginal gains in accuracy.
 This illustrates that excessively high precision contributes less to improving classification accuracy.